alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * For Clinical AI Community Scholar do you want to come along to the individual onboarding call?
+*  EK - 15th is the best day for me to attend.
 * Knowledge share- advise on chasing the speaker!

 #### Any other topics